enkidevs/curriculum/Linux/Permissions & Users/know-your-rights.md

 * 4511
 * 2633
 %exp
-Owner can write and read, group and others can execute.
+The owner can write and read, group and others can execute.
 %

 ---